Anika Carpenter - artist in residence for issue one

 I started making collages during lockdown as a kind of escape from domestic confinement.
 There remains an element of escapism, but also, now, a release - these figures clothed in scraps of haute couture, strutting about on their knife-life legs, doing as they please, saying whatever they want, I’d like to do that sometimes.

 How does your visual art and written work inform each other?
-Assuming they do - or do they exist independently?
-(Like main-course stomach and pudding stomach?
-Which is which for you?)
+Or do they exist independently like main-course and pudding stomach?

 Oh, definitely two stomachs.
 Maybe two different eateries in fact.
 One serves to die for negronis and has a strict dress code.
 The other is more than happy for you to turn up in your slippers and eat nothing but roasted sweet potato and beetroot, so long as you have something interesting to say.